spessasus/SpessaSynth/src/website/README.md

 You're on your own!

 Note 2: Pretty much all of these require a SpessaSynth instance to work, so they can't be used for different synths without large modifications.

+Note 3: use `minify_website.sh` to minify the code.